 If you disagree with the placement test results, for example, if you were tired on the day of the test or felt sick, you may:

-- Request to re-take the test on a different day.
+- Request to re-take the test on a different day

 - Request an interview with the Director of Education to discuss your strengths and weaknesses as well as expectations from the program (you may also schedule such an interview regardless of the results of the test)

-New classes begin monthly, when there are a minimum of 6 registered students.
+New classes begin monthly, when there is a minimum of 6 registered students.
 When enrollment does not meet this minimum, IEC may place students in the next available level and provide tutoring (free of charge) if necessary.
 Please see the course calendar for anticipated start dates.